minprog/platforms/data-structures/jaccard/contents.md

 By making clever use of existing Python data structures, you can both make the code more elegant (simpler and easier to read) and much, much more efficient.

-It should be possible to make this run very fast (in under a second):
+It is possible to make this run very fast (in under a second):

     $ python jaccard.py texts/holmes.txt texts/shakespeare.txt

 ### Step 3: Analyze (again)

 Again, for every function in the file, write in the commentary its new big O complexity.
 Write it down so that it's easy to see both the original complexity and the improved one.

+## How to Submit

+Submit your repository URL below.
+This should look something like: `https://github.com/minprog-platforms/your_repo_name`.